Auto-generated Collections

 export default defineNitroPlugin(() => {

-// Subscribe to the topic using your Pub/Sub implementation
+// Subscribe to `channel` (currently only `'update'`) using your Pub/Sub

 },